 - User prompt content is included in events — configure your telemetry backend to filter or redact if needed

-- Tool execution events may include file paths and command details in the
+- Tool execution events include the

 user.email is included in event attributes — work with your telemetry backend to filter or redact if this is a concern